Syspeople/CodeNow/README.md

 # CodeNow
 Empower your ServiceNow Development with no instance configuration.

+- Save time by pushing and pulling changes directly yo your instance.
-- Save time and improve quality with autocomplete and snippets.
+- Improve quality with autocomplete and snippets.
 - Always get your updates to the right place by changing or creating updatesets.
 - No configuration required.
 Simply Install, Connect and Code.